 Vehicular natural gas is the same "blue flame" gas that is used in factories, businesses, and homes for industrial processes, heating, water heating, cooking, and other domestic uses.
-Natural gas is comprised primarily of methane (CH4), an energy dense single carbon molecule that produces far fewer harmful emissions than either gasoline or diesel when combusted.
+Natural gas is comprised primarily of methane (CH4), an energy-dense single carbon molecule that produces far fewer harmful emissions than either gasoline or diesel when combusted.
 While most natural gas used today is a fossil fuel extracted from deposits found deep within the earth, a growing amount of renewable natural gas produced from landfills, sewage plants and agricultural waste (referred to as bio-gas or bio-methane) is being utilized, including by some fleets.

-Since nearly 98 percent of all natural gas used in the U.S. comes from North America, proponents argue that increased use, especially in the transportation sector which currently relies heavily on imported oil, is a viable path for the United States to achieve greater energy independence now and for the foreseeable future.
+Since nearly 98%t of all natural gas used in the U.S. comes from North America, proponents argue that increased use, especially in the transportation sector which currently relies heavily on imported oil, is a viable path for the United States to achieve greater energy independence now and for the foreseeable future.

 "The existing and growing U.S. reserves of well gas and bio-methane are more than enough to absorb tremendous growth in the transportation sector," said Yborra.
 "The 115,000 NGVs on U.S. roads today account for less than one-half of 1 percent of all U.S. natural gas use, so there's lots of room to grow."
-[PAGEBREAK]

 How Do NGVs Work?

 NGVs use internal combustion engines that are very similar to those that run on gasoline or diesel.
 Most NGVs available today use spark-ignited engines, although some of the largest natural gas engines use compression ignition, utilizing a small amount of diesel "pilot" fuel.
-Light-duty sedans and pickups and some smaller medium-duty trucks use spark-ignited engines that may be either dedicated (runs exclusively on natural gas), or bi-fuel (designed to run either on natural gas or gasoline but not both at same time).
+Light-duty sedans and pickups and some smaller medium-duty trucks use spark-ignited engines that may be either dedicated (runs exclusively on natural gas), or bi-fuel (designed to run either on natural gas or gasoline but not both at the same time).
 Nearly all spark-ignited medium- and heavy-duty engines run dedicated only.